Identifying nonlinear relations among random variables: A network analytic approach: Discussion

 \section{Discussion}

-We ran a simulation study on uncentered, centered, and residualized variables on 3 and 4 node networks to assess the ability of a novel approach of using partial distance correlations to identify nonlinear edges, while correctly rejecting non-relations as nonsignificant.
+We ran a simulation study on three- and four-node networks to assess the ability of a novel approach to identify nonlinear edges that residualizes out the linear component of the relation and uses a distance correlation to detect the nonlinear effect.
 This method was compared to Pearson's and Spearman's partial correlations and conditional mutual information.
-We found that, for uncentered data, while partial distance correlations excelled at identifying nonlinear edges and, specifically, outperformed Pearson's, Spearman's, and conditional mutual information when means were small, partial distance correlations did struggle at rejecting non-relations.
-This issue improved when the data were centered and was resolved with residualization.
-Empirically, partial distance correlations and the \citet{Haslbeck2021} method picked up on different relations, perhaps indicating that the methods are more or less sensitive to difference types of nonlinear relations.
-This is supported by Figures 1A and 1B for partial distance correlations.
-This suggests the following procedure.
+We found that, for uncentered data, while distance and partial distance correlations excelled at identifying nonlinear edges and, specifically, outperformed Pearson's, Spearman's, and conditional mutual information, particularly when there is no linear AC relation present.
+The performance disparities between distance and partial distance correlations were further evidenced in when the residualization procedure was performed.
+Empirically, distance correlations and the \citet{Haslbeck2021} method picked up on different relations, perhaps indicating that the methods are more or less sensitive to difference types of nonlinear relations.
+This is supported by Figure \ref{fig:Residual} for distance correlations in which distance correlations are less sensitive to interactions when there is a linear AB relation for large sample sizes.

-First, researcher should fit Pearson's partial correlation to the data.
-This is suggested as it is explicitly linear.
-When there is a significant Pearson's partial correlation, this suggests there is a significant amount of linearity within the relation.
-Next, residualize out this linearity and fit partial distance correlations to the variables.
-This will ensure that if this correlation is significant, the relation is nonlinear.
-If the functional form of the relation is relevant, follow up with particular methods that involve functional form (e.g., \citet{Haslbeck2021} for moderation).

-Although, for uncentered data, the success of the methods are dependent on the means of the key variables, partial distance correlations either do better or equally well to Pearson's, Spearman's, and conditional mutual information in the case of sensitivity.
-In the case of the worst performances of Pearson's and Spearman's, partial distance correlations have higher sensitivity.
-Alternatively, in the case where Pearson's, Spearman's, and conditional mutual information excel, partial distance correlations do comparably.
-Hence, in the case of sensitivity, partial distance correlations should be favored.

-While partial distance correlations with respect to sensitivity outperforms Pearson's, Spearman's, and conditional mutual information, how these methods perform with specificity with uncentered data is more complicated.
-For the BC edge for quadratic AC edge for both centered and uncentered data when there is a linear relationship between A and B, specificity goes down as the means increase.
-This entails that as the means of the variables in your network increase, partial distance correlations have a harder time of giving a non-significant result when there is a non-significant result, that is, it identifies false positives at a greater rate than both Pearson's and Spearman's.
-While this could be seen as a downside to partial distance correlations, the issue is resolved for centered data and, thus, shows the potential of partial distance correlations.